April 30, 2022STANDARD OPERATING PROCEDURES

 - Under-utilized skills

 SOPs can help identify types of waste so you can begin to eliminate or minimize them.
 Consistently monitor the implementation of your SOPs to get a handle on areas of improvement.
-Again, software makes the monitoring of O&M KPIs significantly easier.
+Again, a CMMS like MaintainX makes the monitoring of O&M KPIs significantly easier.

-With MaintainX, operational managers can instantly generate personalized reports on metrics such as Mean-Time-to-Repair (MTTR), Planned Maintenance Percentage (PMP), and more.
-Check out the video below for more information:
+With MaintainX, operational managers can instantly generate personalized reports on metrics such as Mean Time to Repair (MTTR), Planned Maintenance Percentage (PMP), and more.

 7. Improved Workplace Safety